arka-pal/Littorina-reproductive-modes/README.md

 ## ARG Inference

 This section contains analysis scripts for inferring ancestral recombination graphs (ARGs) using [ARGweaver](https://github.com/mdrasmus/argweaver/).
 The marginal trees obtained from the ARG analysis is then used for topoloogy weighting.
+Path to main analysis - `ARG_inference/scripts/analysis.Rmd`.

     ARG_inference/scripts
     |-- analysis.Rmd                                    # R notebook for step-by-step analysis of ARGweaver output